When I told my Mom I wanted to live in South Cotabato for a month, her immediate response was, “Okay, but is it safe there?”

 When I think about it now, what has really drawn me to Lake Sebu is how peaceful the place is.
 It’s so quiet, but there’s so much stuff going on to awaken your senses.

-Imagine waking up in the morning with a cup of good coffee in your hand, an amazing view outside your window.
+Imagine waking up in the morning.
+With a cup of good coffee in your hand, an amazing view outside your window.
 And when you close your eyes, you could hear a faint and unmistakable sound of a hegelung in the background.
 That was exactly my life for almost a month.
-My friend and I chose to stay in the most beautiful spot in Lake Sebu where we could see an overlooking and unobstructed view of the town.
+My friend and I chose to stay in the most beautiful spot in Lake Sebu.
+You could see an overlooking and unobstructed view of the town.

 Every morning a local Tboli would sing a song to nature and accompany it with a hegelung.
 Of all the Tboli instruments I have listened, this is by far my favorite.
 Listening to it makes me think of birds, flowers, mountains, and blue skies.